macCesar/heroricons-font-files/readme.md

 ## Project Overview

-This project provides TrueType format font files that enable seamless integration of Heroicons into your cross-platform mobile apps using [Titanium SDK](https://titaniumsdk.com) and [PurgeTSS](https://purgetss.com).
+This project provides TrueType font files that enable seamless integration of Heroicons into your cross-platform mobile apps using [Titanium SDK](https://titaniumsdk.com) and [PurgeTSS](https://purgetss.com).
 These font files were generated using the [IcoMoon](https://icomoon.io/) tool.

 By using these font files, you can effortlessly incorporate Heroicons into your app's user interface.